waqasajaz/switch-game/README.md

 Every player toggles its state from normal to super for 15 secs after one minute.
 An enemy kills a player (remove a player from system)  every 2 mins but it cannot kill a player if it is in super mode.

 ***NOTE***   -  Consider scenarios that there can be multiple enemies and players in the system at the same time.
+Please use laravel code guidelines wherever applicable.